-Review of Stunning Flight Case Leather Briefcase / Backpack
+Overview of the Flight Case Vertical Leather Briefcase

-While the look may be familiar, the all new Flight Case is a leather briefcase like we've never seen before.
+While the look may be familiar, the all-new MacBook Flight Case is a leather briefcase backpack like we've never seen before.

 A Brief History of Brief History

 A leather briefcase is typically horizontally oriented.
 The laptop case follows the same format.
 This is the traditional form factor and has been used for as long as cases have been brief.
 For the most part it works, though don't try and open one while standing.

 Another issue with the traditional horizontal orientation is it can be cumbersome to walk with in a crowded space.
 Think of a commuter train, a crowded flight or even a crowded city street where the case is sticking out away from your body.
 The case and it's expensive electronic contents can be subject to all kinds of knocks, bumps and impacts because of the way the form sticks out from your body.